Radiicall/application-icon-script/README.md

 `./application-icon-script.sh`\
 Prompts:\
 ```
 Which icon to change.
-(Default: spotify-client) (CHECK .desktop FILE FOR ICON NAME AND NAME YOUR FILES APPROPRIATLY EX: spotify-client-16.png)
+(Default: ${ICONAME}) (CHECK .desktop FILE FOR ICON NAME AND NAME YOUR FILE APPROPRIATLY) (file extension must be .png with recommended size of >512x512)
 Icon name:

 Directory where icons are stored.
 (Default: $HOME/Pictures/Spotify)